 It is important to have a current Will to ensure that your estate and funeral requirements are executed according to your wishes.
-It is also a good idea inform your new health care home of the details of the Executor of your Will so that this person can be contacted if needed.
+It is also a good idea inform your new Care Community of the details of the Executor of your Will so that this person can be contacted if needed.